 If you’re feeling nervous about retiring soon then perhaps you need to re-examine your retirement plan.
 Perhaps a decade of stock market gains had clouded your judgement and made you overconfident.

-Postponing retirement, even by six months to a year, can be a great way to shore up your finances and put safety measures in place so that the next time the market crashed it doesn’t take your retirement plans down with it.
+Postponing retirement, even by six months to a year, can be a great way to shore up your finances and put safety measures in place so that the next time the market crashes it doesn’t take your retirement plans down with it.

 Looking for a retirement reality check?
 Talk to me about my fee-only financial planning service.